upadhyayvaibhav229/Chai-aur-Backend/README.md

 Project Using Backend

-## npm i -D nodemon  --> check the index.js file and rerun after any changes
+## npm i -D nodemon  --> when file save it will reload the server automatically